astroML/astroML/doc/user_guide/datasets.rst

 SDSS Spectra
 ~~~~~~~~~~~~
-The SDSS spectroscopic data is available in a database, indexed by three
+The SDSS spectroscopic data is available as individual FITS files, indexed by three
 numbers: the plate, date, and fiber number.
 The :func:`fetch_sdss_spectrum`
 takes a plate, mjd, and fiber, and downloads the spectrum to disk.
 The
 spectral data can be visualized as follows: